Making your own homemade paint with kids is a rewarding process that helps children understand that store-bought is not the only way!

-After experimenting with our new squeeze bottles and using an inordinate amount of paint in the process, I made up a batch of salt and flour paint for more economical squeeze painting.
-The recipe is simple, non-toxic, and it costs next to nothing to make.
+My toddler is at that stage where she loves squeezing paint out of the bottles.
+I gave into this to give her the chance to explore this phenomena, but after using an inordinate amount of paint in the process, I thought it might be more frugal to make a batch of homemade salt and flour paint for more economical squeeze painting.
+This homemade paint recipe is simple, non-toxic, and it costs next to nothing to make.
 Not to mention it’s pretty rewarding to make your own art materials.
 I made these while my daughter was napping, but next time I’ll include her in the process.
 The following recipe makes enough paint to fill 3 Nancy Bottles.

 A question for you: